 News Scissors-wielding robber stole wallet on Harlem A train, police say Police are searching for a scissor-wielding suspect who they say robbed a man on a Harlem A train on Monday, June 27.
-Photo Credit: NYPD By Alison Fox email@example.com Updated June 28, 2016 1:49 PM Print Share fbShare Tweet gShare Email Police were searching Tuesday for a man who brandished a pair of scissors on the A train in Harlem and robbed a man.
+Photo Credit: NYPD By Alison Fox email@example.com Updated June 28, 2016 1:49 PM Print Share fbShare Tweet Email Police were searching Tuesday for a man who brandished a pair of scissors on the A train in Harlem and robbed a man.
 The 63-year-old victim was riding the southbound train at about 12:30 a.m. on Monday when he was attacked.
 The train was approaching the 145th Street and Saint Nicholas Avenue station when the suspect walked up to him, armed with the scissors, and demanded his wallet, police said.
 The suspect, about 6-feet-tall and 200 pounds, grabbed the loot and ran.
 He made off with the victim’s bank card, credit card, and $60 in cash.
 Correction: An earlier version of this story incorrectly stated that the robbery happened in the Bronx.
-By Alison Fox firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.